rgacote/dinosaurdance/content/posts/programming-elixir-notes-ch-6.md

 1) Elixir pattern matching is depending on code order, runs from the top down.

 1) I seem to have missed the discussion on how to handle list iteration.
-   Had to look up how to split list into first/rest. (car/cdr anyone?)
+   Had to look up how to split list into first/rest.
+(CAR/CDR anyone?)
     {{< highlight elixir >}}
     def sumit([first | rest]), do: ...
     {{< /highlight >}}

 1) I found the explanation of using a function head and default parameters confusing, but the `Params` example is clarifying.

 1) Ranges are maps.
    There doesn't seem to be a way to check that a map is specifically a range.

-1) My solution to the Chopped exercise:
+1) My solution to the Chopped exercise.
     {{< highlight elixir >}}
     defmodule Chopped do